Sioux Falls Christian Schools: Academics

 Sioux Falls Christian is strong academically as the students have scored well above the state and national averages on ACT scores.
 SFC currently offers AP courses in physics, English, calculus, US History, Government, Statistics, Biology and Spanish.
 Students can also participate in music, drama, cheerleading, dance and oral interp.
 Over 60% of the teachers have a master's degree in education.
 Student Grade Point Average is calculated including non academic courses such as, band, art, STEM, and Bible classes.

 Facilities

 In 2004, the Sioux Falls Christian Middle and High Schools moved from the old building on Sycamore Avenue to the new $10.2 million, 100000 sqft building on the Charger Campus near 69th Street and Cliff Avenue.
 In 2007, the elementary school moved from its Sneve Campus onto the same campus after a $7.5 million expansion.

 Sioux Falls Christian shares their outdoor athletic facilities with the University of Sioux Falls at the (projected) $14 million Sanford Health Sports Complex.
 The sports complex is adjacent to the high school campus and has state-of-the-art synthetic turf football and soccer fields as well as track and field facilities.

-Sioux Falls Christian has added additional elementary and state-of-the-art high school classrooms in 2014 and 2019.
-The high school classrooms include technology, furniture, and collaborative learning spaces.

-A STEM lab was added in 2020 to serve all grade levels.

-Despite these facilities, Sioux Falls Christian insists "We're not about building buildings.
-We're about building the Kingdom of God... one student at a time."